-Update – I’m excited to announce that my first collection, [insert name here], will be published by the fabulous Indigo Dreams Publishing on [insert date here], 2022!
-Insertions to follow soon!
+Update – I’m excited to announce that my first collection, “Split, Twist, Apocalypse” will be published by the fabulous Indigo Dreams Publishing in 2022!

 I’ve always been a poet.
 I wrote my first poem at the age of five whilst on the way to school with my Mum.
 I can picture exactly which street we were walking along when I first recited it to her.
 Earlier in the walk we had scuffled through autumn leaves, and I spent the rest of the walk secretly composing a poem about autumn in my head.
 I still remember the poem now.
 The scansion needed work, but it did rhyme.
 And more than that, I remember my own, and my Mum’s, delight, when I shared it with her.